shemeshg/RtMidiWrap/README.md

 ### Prerequisites

-Project file is a Qt6, however the RtMidiWrap library is standard c++.
+The router project is a Qt6, however the RtMidiWrap library is standard c++.

 ### Installing